AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-workflow-step-reference.md

 ## Invoke DDX step {#invokeddx}

- >[!NOTE]
- >
- >This feature is available in prerelease channel.
-See [Prerelease Channel Documentation](/help/release-notes/prerelease.md) for information to enable the feature for your environment.
- >

 Document Description XML (DDX) is a declarative markup language whose elements represent building blocks of documents.
 These building blocks include PDF and XDP documents, and other elements such as comments, bookmarks, and styled text.
-DDX documents are templates for the documents and describe the desired characteristics of source documents that should appear in resultant documents.
+DDX defines set of operations, which can be applied on one or more input documents to generate one or more outputs.
 A single DDX can be used with a range of source documents.
-You can use the Invoke DDX step an AEM Workflow to perform various operations, like Assembling Disassembling documents, Creating and modifying Acrobat and XFA Forms, and other described in DDX Reference documentation.
+You can use the ***Invoke DDX step*** in an AEM Workflow to perform various operations, like Assembling Disassembling documents, Creating, and modifying Acrobat and XFA Forms, and other described in DDX Reference documentation.

 Invoke DDX step has the following properties: